opentripplanner/otp-react-redux/README.md

   - In contrast, some strings are common to multiple components, so it makes sense to group them by theme (e.g. accessModes) under the `common` category.

-Note: Do not put comments in the YML files.
-They will be removed by `yaml-sort`!
+Note: Do not put comments in the YML files!
+They will be removed by `yaml-sort`.
+Instead, comments for other developers should be placed in the corresponding js/jsx/ts/tsx file.
+Comments for translators should be entered into Weblate (see [Contributing Translations](#contributing-translations))

 ### Internationalizable content in the configuration file